Innocent Eyes (2003 Delta Goodrem album): Background

 In September 2000, Goodrem signed to Sony Music and an album which she planned to release with independent label Empire Records was shelved.
 A year later, Goodrem released her debut single "I Don't Care" which peaked at number 64 on the ARIA Singles Chart.

 Soon after, Goodrem began working on Innocent Eyes.
 She worked with a range of producers and songwriters, including the True North production and songwriting team: Gary Barlow, Eliot Kennedy (Spice Girls), Ric Wake (Celine Dion, Taylor Dayne, Jennifer Lopez, Mariah Carey), Kara DioGuardi (Kelly Clarkson, Christina Aguilera, Avril Lavigne, Hilary Duff), Matthew Gerrard (Mandy Moore, BBMak), Vince Pizzinga (Midnight Oil, Danielle Spencer), David Nicholas (INXS, Elton John, George) and Mark Holden.

 Innocent Eyes is a Pop, pop rock and adult contemporary album which uses mostly live instruments.

 Talking about the album, Goodrem said: "I wanted to make an album that reflected me at this time in my life", "Every song takes me to a place where I can remember what happened."
 She also said: "The album is almost like a diary I have been keeping over the last two years", "Every track has a meaning behind it that's personal to me.
 I have been looking forward to this day for a long time and I just hope that everyone likes the music as much as I loved making it."

 Lawsuit

 In 2004, Goodrem had been accused of owing thousands of dollars to songwriter Mark Holden.
 Holden wanted to clear up the terms of his contract with Goodrem and her record label Sony and requested all consultancy fees owed to him under the agreement.

 Critical reception

 Innocent Eyes received mostly positive reviews from music critics.
 Matthew Chisling from AllMusic described Goodrem's presence in the music industry as a "refreshing change".
 He also said that, "Innocent Eyes reflects a mature yet clean display of true vocal talent".
-Caroline Sullivan a writer for The Guardian said that "Goodrem sings her aspirational ballads with heartfelt candour, while her co-writer's credit on nearly every song seems to be more than affectation.
+Caroline Sullivan, writing for The Guardian, said that "Goodrem sings her aspirational ballads with heartfelt candour, while her co-writer's credit on nearly every song seems to be more than affectation.
 The lyrics are a bit la-la-floating-on-clouds, but that doesn't dilute their charm".